ifxfrancois/rust_doc_test_demo/README.md

  * the test functions are gathered in a category called tests.

 For cargo the option `--document-tests` should run rustdoc with the option `--document-tests` on the project and on each integration tests and generate a unified documentation.

+## Limitation of the POC

+### Integration tests

+currently intgration tests are not added to the produced documentation.